Illustration of a healthcare downtime checklist covering patient care, paper workflows, communications, backups, and recovery planning

 Why Datapath for healthcare downtime planning and continuity work

 We focus on clear ownership, regulated-environment rigor, and workflows that hold up under pressure.
 That includes helping teams evaluate backup and recovery assumptions, define escalation paths, structure downtime drills, and align technical recovery with real clinical operations.
+If your team needs a practical review of hospital downtime procedures, paper documentation, recovery readiness, or EHR vendor escalation, schedule a healthcare continuity assessment.

 FAQ: EHR downtime contingency plan checklist